py-pdf/pypdf/docs/user/extract-text.md

 ### Example 2: Extract rectangles and texts into a SVG-file

-The following example converts page 3 of [this PDF document](https://github.com/py-pdf/pypdf/blob/main/resources/GeoBase_NHNC1_Data_Model_UML_EN.pdf) into a
+The following example converts page three of [this PDF document](https://github.com/py-pdf/pypdf/blob/main/resources/GeoBase_NHNC1_Data_Model_UML_EN.pdf) into a
 [SVG file](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).

-Such a SVG export may help to understand whats going on in a page.
+Such a SVG export may help to understand what is going on in a page.

 ```python
 from pypdf import PdfReader